 Lay member involvement philosophy.
-You have the lecture material on the "secret ministry of Jesus".
-You explain the discipleship philosophy of working with small-groups, and discipling people, using Ephesians 4, Matthew 28, and 2 Timothy 2.
+You have all the material on the secret ministry of Jesus, of course.
+You explain the discipleship philosophy of working with small groups, and discipling people, using Ephesians 4, Matthew 28, and 2 Timothy 2.

-D. Balancing of the threefold emphasis in training a spiritual leader.
+D. Balancing of the threefold \\\\\\ in the training of a spiritual leader

 Academics, ministry skills, and character development.
 Explain that this is not just an academic program of studying to do a job or ministry in the future.
 For a Christian, ministry skills and character development are essential.
+(More material on this can be found in the Lecture Package and in the CBLT Center Starter Kit.
+Every CBLT Center has these, so you can restudy that material.)

-E. Specific goals and distinctions.
+E. Specific goals and distinctions

 You know the course which you are about to teach them, so you can promise the life changes and the blessings that the Holy Spirit wants to accomplish in their lives through this course.
-You can mention that, the homework assignments are more valuable than the exams.
-You want them to understand that it is a college course.
-This is not just a little Bible study.
+You can mention that, according to the grading system, the homework assignments are more \\\\\\ than the exams.
+You want them to understand that it is an official college course.
+This is not just a little Bible study, but it is an official program.